U.S. warns bondholders that negotiating with Venezuela may be illegal

 “He has presided over the long-running and complete collapse of his economy, the looting of the Venezuelan people’s inheritance, and the erosion of the rule of law,” a White House spokeswoman told Reuters.

-Maduro has said that Venezuela is the victim of an “economic war” waged by political adversaries and fuelled by U.S. sanctions.
+Maduro has said that Venezuela is the victim of an “economic war” waged by political adversaries and fueled by U.S. sanctions.

 Reporting by Lesley Wroughton, Editing by Rosalba O'Brien